trustlines-protocol/tl-dev-docs/relay/getting_started/docker.md

 - db: A service running a postgres server.
 The postgres files will be stored in the `postgres-data` docker volume.

-- tlbc: A service running a modified parity node for the trustlines blockchain.
+- tlbc: A service running a modified OpenEthereum node for the trustlines blockchain.
 The blockchain data will be stored in the `blockchain-data` docker volume.

-- index: A service running py-eth-index, which synchronizes certain information from parity into the postgres database.
+- index: A service running py-eth-index, which synchronizes certain information from OpenEthereum into the postgres database.

 - relay: The relay server itself.